 Instagram influencer marketing is booming.
 It grew by nearly 40 percent in 2018 and it shows no signs of slowing down.
 While this creates plenty of opportunities for influencers to make their mark, it also means competition is incredibly fierce.
 Statistics reveal there are more than 558,000 influencers with over 15,000 followers, making it difficult to hear new voices.
-If you want to improve your presence and make yourself known as an influencer of note on Instagram, consider these top tips.
+If you want to improve your presence and make yourself known as an influencer on Instagram, consider these top tips.

 1. Get a Creator Account

 Instagram offers three types of account: Personal, Business and Creator.
 If you’re an influencer you need a Creator account.
 These accounts make it easier to analyze data and understand which content is successful, and they also make it easier to monitor messages.
 While Creator accounts were originally limited to users with large audiences and linked Facebook accounts, they’re gradually becoming available to anyone.

 To set up a Creator account go to the Account options on Instagram and select to switch to a Creator account.
 You need to select a category that best reflects what you do, and you have the option to link a Facebook account.
 Your profile becomes public once you have a Creator account.

 2. Make Instagram Your Own

 Instagram is a powerful tool that grants access to a huge audience.
 As of June 2018, there were 1 billion monthly users on the platform, according to Business of Apps.
 However, it’s likely the majority of those users aren’t interested in your particular brand of content.
 The aim isn’t to appeal to everyone, it’s to build a loyal following of the people you do appeal to.
 When deciding how to approach Instagram, there are two things to keep in mind: